brontosaurusrex/brontosaurusrex.github.io/_posts/2021-06-04-AV1-encoding-for-dummies.md

 Fail: Hangs on 2nd pass, presumably ffmpeg doesn't want to repeat already served frames.
 I feel no wish to do the huge intermediate yuv file.

-Retry with CQP
+Retry with `--preset 1` CQP

     ffmpeg -i in.mov  -nostdin -f rawvideo -pix_fmt yuv420p - | SvtAv1EncApp -i stdin --fps 25 --rc 0 --preset 1 -q 30 -w 1920 -h 1080 --film-grain 50 -b svt_q1_cqp.ivf

 Only slightly faster (~0.3 fps) than aom, cpu decently, but not perfectly saturated.
+This took 90 minutes to encode 30s clip, producing ~4000 kbps file with very nice quality.
+Not transparent.
+Subjective: Due to noise synthesis not kicking in when parts of the video are less noisy the quality feels a bit variable, but not in an annoying way.